 Thank you for visiting my website and for taking an interest in what I do.
 This site will guide you through the pantheon of my thinking, the corridors of my world and the corners of my ever expanding universe.

 I am a choreographer, photographer and researcher.
 When I'm not in the studio working on a new dance production or sitting behind my computer editing photos or writing a research paper, I like to go hiking in some remote or not so remote part of the world.
 I'm also an avid reader.
-My favourite indulgences apart from sleeping and hiking are chocolate, tea, bread and nuts.
+My favourite indulgences are chocolate, tea, nuts and honey.
 Apart from Twitter you won't find me on social media, because I don't have much of a social life.

 I was born in the year The Beatles broke up and Janis Joplin and Jimi Hendrix died and on the same day of the year as Andy Warhol was born and Velázquez died.
-I am about 2 meters or 6'6" tall and weigh about 86 kg, but please note that it's been years since I last measured my weight.
+I am 2 meters or 6'6" tall and weigh about 80 kg, depending on the season.
 I studied econometrics, philosophy and comparative literature at the Erasmus University Rotterdam, Leiden University and University College London ending up with a Master's degree in all three.
 I also have PhD in cognitive neuroscience.
 I'm proficient in English, German and French.
 I once was proficient in Spanish, but I haven't spoken it for years.
 I also master a number of programming languages to a varying degree.
 I wish Python had been around when I was at university, it would have made my life so much easier.

 My research applies insights from philosophy, cognitive neuroscience, experimental psychology, mathematics and sociology to the study of art in general and dance and choreography in particular.
 In recent years my research has shifted to the intersection of artificial intelligence, cognitive (neuro) science and philosophy.
-The focus is still on dance and creativity.
-Ultimately I dream of developing a system capable of learning high level concepts, which can be used to generate dance phrases.
-I should add that my research is still in its infancy.
+The focus is still on art, aesthetics and creativity.

 My artistic work arises from the friction between my formal interests in pattern formation and algorithmic design on the one hand and my predilection for dirty realism on the other.
 In 2004 I created a full evening choreography for the former Ballett Frankfurt, Communications from the Lab.
 I've also created a number of site specific dance installations.
 I'm currently working on a new mixed programme which will premiere some time in the not too distant future.